Government of Thailand: The Senate

+The Senate and the House of Representatives were abolished after 22 May 2014 coup by the "National Council for Peace and Order" (NCPO) government.
+Following the promulgation of a new constitution in 2017, Thailand held a general election on March 24, 2019, which led to the reinstatement of the House of Representatives.
+The Senate was also reestablished around the same time, with its initial 250 members being appointed by the National Council for Peace and Order (NCPO) as stipulated by the new constitution's transitional clauses.

 Executive

 Prime minister

 Since 1932 the head of government of Thailand has been the Prime Minister of Thailand, usually the leader of the largest party or the largest coalition party in the lower house of parliament.
 The prime minister is, in accordance with the constitution, selected, first by an election in the lower house (According to the B.E.2560 Constitution, The Prime Minister will be elected by both houses till Next 5 years), then officially appointed by the King.

 The prime minister, head of the executive branch, is also the leader of the Cabinet of Thailand.
 The prime minister retains the prerogative to appoint or remove any minister.
 As the most visible member of the government, the prime minister represents the country abroad and is the main spokesperson for the government at home.
 The prime minister's official residence is Phitsanulok Mansion, a mansion in the Dusit district of Bangkok.

 The former prime minister was Yingluck Shinawatra of the Pheu Thai Party, the first female prime minister of Thailand.
 She was removed from office by the Constitutional Court of Thailand on 7 May 2014, on charges of abuse of power.
 She was replaced briefly by an interim prime minister, Niwatthamrong Boonsongpaisan, and then succeeded by General Prayut Chan-o-cha, leader of the 2014 Thai coup d'état.
 As a result of the Constitutional Court's decision on 24 August 2022 to temporarily suspend Prayut Chan-o-cha's premiership due to the ongoing debate about his 8-year term limit, Prawit Wongsuwan took over the position to serve as acting Prime Minister.